danielleappel/The-Hobby-Book/README.md

 For instance, if you love to cook, you can store pictures of your food, recipes, links to recipes, notes, and dates you worked on each recipe.
 If you love to knit, you can store photos of your completed work and patterns, links to patterns, notes specific to each knitting project, and the dates you worked on it.

+Additionally, there is a normal calculator and a unit conversion calculator available.

 - The *Hobby Book* stores *Hobbies*.
 - *Hobbies* store a name, cover photo, and list of *Projects*.
 - *Projects* store a name, cover photo, notes, links, dates, and photos.